-Source Selection box:

-This box displays a list of digital sources of a specific type that are available for assignment to loudspeaker feeds.
+Source Selection box: This box displays a list of digital sources of a specific type that are avail-

-Load button:

-This button brings up a familiar Windows box from which an existing Monitor Configuration file can be loaded.
+Load button: This button brings up a familiar Windows box from which an existing

-Apply button:
+Monitor Configuration file can be loaded.

-This button applies the current Monitor Configuration file to the D950/Vista.
-This is handy when testing a recently edited file or recalling a previously stored file.
+Apply button: This button applies the current Monitor Configuration file to the previously stored file.